 Parents will be called to come for their child if he/she is experiencing diarrhea during the school day.
 The child may not return to school until free from diarrhea for 24 hours.
-Please do not send your child to school if he/she has experienced loose bowels that morning prior to arrival at school.
+They must be out the entirety of the succeeding school day before returning to school Please do not send your child to school if he/she has experienced loose bowels that morning prior to arrival at school.